 Today marks the anniversary of infamous 1969 fire on the Cuyahoga River.
 As a native Clevelander, I’ve taken the opportunity to learn more about this important event in our city’s history.
 As I now understand, river fires weren’t all that uncommon during the late 19th and early 20th centuries.
-As Case law professor David Adler explains in a great Washington Post piece, the Cuyahoga caught fire at least 13 times, as did rivers in many industrial cities including Baltimore, Buffalo, and Philadelphia.
+As Case law professor Jonathan Adler explains in a great Washington Post piece, the Cuyahoga caught fire at least 13 times, as did rivers in many industrial cities including Baltimore, Buffalo, and Philadelphia.

 In response to the frequency and destructiveness of Cuyahoga River fires-- the November, 1952 fire caused $1.5 million of damage, destroying 3 tugboats, 3 buildings, and the ship repair yards belonging to Great Lakes Towing Company-- much had actually been done in the decades leading up to the 1969 fire to improve water quality.
 As evidence of these improvements, the fire of 1969 only burned for 20 minutes and damaged two railroad trestles, causing only $50,000 of damage.
 By the time of the famous fire, Cleveland’s steel mills began to adopt pollution controls and in 1968, Cleveland voters overwhelmingly supported a $100 million bond to remediate the Cuyahoga through sewer system modernization and debris removal.